tchupp/actions-terraform-pr/README.md

-# actions-terraform
+# actions-terraform-tf

-GitHub Action for interacting with terraform
+GitHub Action for adding Terraform output to PR comments